 - Learning Victorian Road Laws.

-These hours must be recorded in an official learner logbook before being allowed to take the driving test.
+These hours must be recorded in your learners logbook app (online) before being allowed to take the driving test.

 Getting to know the procedures for the VicRoads Driving Test will also help you get familiar and confident for your test day.